 - Post overture, when the asker continues the pursuit.
 Continuing to ask in different ways is generally not seen by women at work as flattering.
 Some women like to be pursued by potential partners in their non-work social environment but inside the work environment it is pretty much unwanted.
-It distracts from the women’s performance (what they were hired to do).
-But more importantly it erodes the feeling of freedom and safety to navigate the workplace without regard to askers ongoing behavior.
-Though some women in some situations will lean in and offer a hard-to-ignore declaration that this must stop, most will second guess themselves and begin to experience ever increasing stress about the situation described here.
+It distracts from the women’s performance, essentially what they were hired to do.
+But more importantly, it erodes the feeling of freedom and safety to navigate the workplace without regard to askers ongoing behavior.
+Though some women in some situations will lean in and offer a hard-to-ignore declaration that this must stop, most will second guess themselves and begin to experience ever-increasing stress about the situation described here.

 - When the asker moves into retaliation.
-This is such an obvious violation of the spirit and letter of federal harassment provisions that I am surprised when it shows up as a pattern of behavior in certain companies.
-It shows that leaders are either ignorant of the law or are blind to obvious retaliation right under their noses.
+This is such an obvious violation of both the spirit and letter of federal harassment provisions that it’s surprising when it shows up as a pattern of workplace behavior.
+It shows that leaders are either ignorant of the law or blind to obvious retaliation right under their noses.
 We have seen powerful men keep untoward behavior secret.
 There is a wide continuum of retaliation tactics and I have seen it all.
 Less severe would be subtle changes in work schedules or inconsequential favors to others.
 The most severe I’ve ever heard was Harvey Weinstein’s alleged hiring spies to stalk the activities of women he felt might talk about his assaults or take legal action against him.
 While the young women he targeted were not technically employees, he clearly had power over their career trajectory.

 Common types of retaliation include:

 - Marginalization – leaving a name off of an important meeting invitation, encouraging others not to speak to a targeted individual

-- Blocking advancement – advocating for holding back promotions or advocating for the advancement of others
+- Blocking advancement – advocating for holding back promotions or advocating for others to advance

 - Withholding key information which makes good performance more difficult

 - Reserving plumb assignments or the best schedules for others

 - Exploiting or exaggerating mistakes made by the targeted individual